adreestaj/weather-info-app/README.md

 ## Problem Statement

 Write a RESTful web service which talks to a 3rd party weather service and caches data for 2 hours.
 It exposes APIs to get weather by city, country and by polar coordinates.
 Write a Sprint Boot application with embedded tomcat to expose the APIs.
 The codebase should be a Maven project.
 Provide the documentation for each web service with following information:
 URL, Method, Parameters.
 Integrate the following 3rd party weather service to fetch weather information:
 URL:
 api.openweathermap.org/data/2.5/weather?q={city name}&appid=ffa6f13ea40a22452bba3be726315d3f
 Params:
 q= city name and country code divided by comma, use ISO 3166 country codes
 URL:
 api.openweathermap.org/data/2.5/weather?lat={lat}&lon={lon}&appid=ffa6f13ea40a22452bba3be726315d3f
 Params:
 lat, lon coordinates of the location of your interest

 ## Setup And Build
 1- Import the project as a maven project.
 2- Clean and build the project through maven.
 3- Install Redis server on your local machine.
-4- Start tomcat and deploy your project
+4- Start tomcat and deploy your project.
 Now Project is up and runing.

 ## Technologies Used
 1- Spring Boot
 2- Feign Client
 3- Redis Cache
 4- Lambok

 ## Testing End Point & Request Response.